 MyFitnessPal app offers users many privacy and sharing settings.
 They are very clear about how users can tailor their settings.

 So you have worked really hard on your app’s design and you now want to analyze the effectiveness of your efforts.
 To put it simply, traditional, free analytics are not going to cut it.
 While quantitative data is certainly important, you must gather qualitative data in order to fully understand your UX and pinpoint opportunities for optimization.

-Qualitative analytics platforms, like that of Appsee, will allow you to visualize what is actually going on inside your app and how your users are reacting to certain optimization initiatives.
+Qualitative analytics platforms will allow you to visualize what is actually going on inside your app and how your users are reacting to certain optimization initiatives.
 This capability is thanks to robust visualization features such as touch heatmaps and user session recordings.
 Instead of having to spend hours sifting through quantitative data to try and understand why a user left your cart screen or chose not to sign-up to your app, visual data will instantly provide you with the crucial “whys” behind all your numbers.